Edith Heard: Awards and honours

-In 2017, Heard was awarded the Inserm Grand Prix for her work on epigenetics.
 In 2013, she was elected a Fellow of the Royal Society (FRS) in recognition for her discoveries in epigenetics.
 Her nomination reads:

 Heard has made several groundbreaking discoveries in epigenetics, through her studies on X-chromosome inactivation, the process of dosage compensation in mammals.
 Heard developed powerful single-cell techniques enabling the analysis of fixed and living embryos and embryonic stem cells.
 These led to one of her major discoveries, showing that X-inactivation is a highly dynamic process during early embryogenesis and revealing major differences in X-inactivation strategies in different mammals, from mouse to man.
 Heard has also performed pioneering work revealing that in addition to epigenetic modifications, chromosome organization and nuclear compartmentalization are important players in the initiation and maintenance of X inactivation.

 In 2011, Heard received the Grand Prix de la Fondation pour la recherche médicale.
 In 2009, she received the Prix Jean Hamburger.
 In 2005, Heard was a laureate of the FSER award.
 Heard has been an EMBO Member since 2005 and won the Suffrage Science award in 2012.
 She received the European Society for Human Genetics Award in 2017 and the Hansen Family Award in 2019.

+In 2017, Heard was awarded the Inserm Grand Prix for her work on epigenetics.

 In 2020, she was awarded the L'Oréal-UNESCO For Women in Science Awards and in April 2021 was appointed a member of the World Health Organization Science Council, and also elected as a foreign Member of the National Academy of Sciences.
 In 2021 she was elected to the German National Academy of Sciences Leopoldina.
 In October 2021, she was elected as an International Member of the National Academy of Medicine.
 In May 2022, she was appointed a Member of the Royal Danish Academy of Science and Letters.
 In July 2022, the Pontifical Academy of Sciences announced Heard's appointment as a member.
 In December 2022, Heard was elected to the French Academy of Sciences under the section ‘Human Biology and Medical Sciences’ for her work on epigenetics, particularly in deciphering the process of X-chromosome inactivation.
-On December 12, 2024 she received the CNRS Gold Medal.
+On 12 December 2024 she received the CNRS Gold Medal.

 She was appointed a Companion of the Order of St Michael and St George (CMG) in the 2025 Birthday Honours, for services to science and UK/France relations.

-Heard has been chosen as the 2025 recipient of The Croonian Medal and Lecture for being a leading figure in X-chromosome biology.
+Heard was the 2025 recipient of the Croonian Medal and Lecture from the Royal Society for being a leading figure in X-chromosome biology.
+In 2026, she was elected a Fellow of the Academy of Medical Sciences.